 Although polygamy was tolerated during Old Testament times, partially due to the lack of options for single women and the need for men to have many sons for survival of the family line, the practice was fairly non-existent by New Testament times.
 In fact, Jesus reiterated God’s initial purpose for marriage when asked about divorce.
 In Matthew 19:3–6 Jesus said, “At the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate.”
 Being the husband of only one wife was a requirement for church leadership (1 Timothy 3:2, 12; Titus 1:6).

 A significant percentage of the world’s problems stems directly or indirectly from our abuse of God’s gift of sexuality.
 Imagine the world we would have if every human being followed God’s standards for sexuality.
-Abortions, divorce, STD’s, AIDS, pornography, sex trafficking, fatherless children, single mothers on welfare, rape, abandoned babies, and pedophilia would all cease or be greatly reduced.
+Abortions, divorce, STD’s, AIDS, pornography, sex trafficking, fatherless children, single mothers, rape, abandoned babies, and pedophilia would all cease or be greatly reduced.
 The ripple effects of those changes alone would completely transform every continent, every nation, and every culture.
 Economies would rebound, disease would plummet, and mental hospitals would have empty beds.